innolitics/rdm/rdm/init_files/documents/software_requirements_specification.md

 **UI** is an acronym for user interface.

-{%- endblock %}
-{% block project_scope %}
-# Project Purpose

-A brief statement of what the software is intended to do, and what benefit it will bring to the software owners.

-Here is an example project purpose for a medical image viewer designed for patients:

-> To provide an MRI, CT, and X-ray viewer that is welcoming for patients and non-technical users.
-It does not need all of the functions that professional DICOM viewers have.
-The software should be easy to integrate with other software projects, as it will be licensed to other software developers for a fee.

-{%- endblock %}
-{% block stakeholders %}
 # Stakeholders

 Stakeholders are anyone who is affected by or interested in the project.
 This section of the document should list out the project stakeholders and describe them and why they are interested in the project.
 Different stakeholders have different requirements for the project, so it is useful to enumerate all of them so that no important requirements are missed.
 As with every step in the requirements process, the goal is to be optimally valuable.
 It is easy to go overboard and list out 30 or 40 stakeholders, but this is usually not optimally valuable on smaller projects.
 For example, a worker at an electronics recycling plant is a stakeholder, but startups and small companies don't have time to consider their requirements for a project.
 A few common stakeholders are listed below for convenience.